SummaryRead the full fact sheet

 If you suspect a bone fracture, you should:

-- Stop the person from eating or drinking anything until they are seen by a doctor, in case they will need surgery
+- Stop the person from eating or drinking anything until they are seen by a health care professional in case they need surgery.

 - In an emergency, call triple zero (000) for an ambulance.

 Doctors can diagnose bone fractures with x-rays.
-They may also use CT scans (computed tomography) and MRI scans (magnetic resonance imaging).
+They may also use CT scan (computed tomography) and MRI scans (magnetic resonance imaging).